integratop/gitlab-org-charts-mirror/doc/development/style_guide.md

 {{- $port := (((.Values.database).connection).port) -}}
 ```

-But note that if you already know for other means that, ofr instance, `.Values.database` is present, you can simplify
+But note that if you already know for other means that, for instance, `.Values.database` is present, you can simplify
 the safe navitation with `(.Values.database.connection).port`.

 #### Avoid direct nested access without safety checks